Child & Family Service - Main therapeutic methods

 Due to the adverse early life experiences many adopted children have had, they may not respond to general parenting strategies if not significantly supplemented with therapeutic parenting strategies.
 These are a type of high structure/high nurture intentional parenting strategies that support feelings of safety and connectedness so that a traumatised child can begin to recover and attach.
 Therapeutic Parenting includes developmental re-parenting which means that the child is considered developmentally ‘younger’ than their chronological age and the parenting is adjusted accordingly; as the child was deprived of normal, age appropriate experiences, they still need to ‘catch up’ on these experiences.
 Adoptive and other carers will be supported to learn about therapeutic parenting strategies, to tailor them to their child’s needs, and to consistently implement and review them.

 NVR is a systemic therapeutic approach involving extended family, friends and neighbours to help with the issue of 'child-on-parent violence' (CPV), as well as destructive and self-destructive behaviours.
 The NVR approach includes making an explicit commitment to the child as well as taking a firm stand against any acts of violence within the family.
 Skills that help to de-escalate incidents are taught and rehearsed.
 Recruiting and using ‘supporters’ (breaking the cycle of shame and silence), arranging possible ‘sit-ins’ and creating reconciliation gestures are also part of NVR.
 How to support siblings and ensuring good self care for the parent are addressed too.
-NVR can be delivered in groups for parents (approximately 8 sessions of 3 hours), individually to parents, individually to families and via our Peer Services over the phone or via Skype.
+NVR can be delivered in groups for parents (approximately 8 sessions of 3 hours), individually to parents and individually to families over the phone or via Skype.
 Telephone sessions are often added to the group sessions, as are 6 monthly follow-up groups.

 PAC-UK usually offers a combination of therapeutic methods.
 It will match the needs of each individual family with one of our therapists’ skills.
 In our intervention proposals we often include some form of parenting support, as well as family sessions that will, at least initially, only involve one child and the parents/carers.
 Consultation/training and or therapeutic work in school may be added via our Education Service.
 In Leeds we have a young people’s service Adopteens which may be considered for young people age 11 upwards who live in the Yorkshire & Humber region.
 The presenting issues in any one family are often multi-facetted and therefore need more than one type of intervention.
 There are huge benefits for the family in PAC-UK offering a range of approaches and combining them as is best for the family.